Torpedo: Radio and wire guidance

 Though Luppis' original design had been rope-guided, and numerous early examples of torpedoes possessed MCLOS wire guidance and radio guidance, wire-guided torpedoes did not become common until the 1960s.

 A Patrick wire-guided torpedo in launch configuration, circa 1899.

 A Patrick wire-guided torpedo moving at 23 knots.
 The flags were used for line-of-sight control.

 One of the earliest examples of an electrical wire-guided torpedo was the Lay torpedo, designed by John Louis Lay between 1867 and 1872.
-It would eventually be developed into the Patrick torpedo circa 1899, which was capable of speeds up to 23 kn.
+It would eventually be developed into the Patrick torpedo circa 1890, which was capable of speeds up to 23 kn.
+Prototyped after 1888, the Patrick torpedo was an enormous weapon, with a length of over 42 ft and a 24 in diameter of the main body.
+It carried a warhead containing 200 lb of explosive filler and overall weighed 6000 lb.
+Propulsion was enacted by a six-cylinder piston engine powered by a carbonic acid reaction with water, the same propulsion system employed by the earlier Lay-Haight weapon.
+At a speed of 21 kn, its endurance was 2000 yd.
+The payload size, and both the guidance and the propulsion systems were advances over those of its conventional contemporaries: Whitehead and Schwartzkopff torpedoes of the 1880s were much smaller, did not possess remote guidance, and exclusively used compressed air propulsion.

 The Brennan torpedo of 1877 was a wire-guided weapon which had an all-mechanical control scheme, and also used the control wires as a source of propulsive energy.
 By selectively putting more or less tension on the control wires as they were payed out, the weapon could be steered left and right.
 Line-of-sight control was accomplished by observing a tracking mast which projected above the water from the weapon's body.

+In 1898, Nikola Tesla demonstrated a radio-controlled boat, which he referred to as a "teleautomaton".
+The device utilized coherer-based circuitry for radio communications and control.
+He proposed designing radio-controlled guided torpedoes for the US navy which functioned on the same principle.